Why is This Study Being Done?

-- The study involves two visits at Wake Forest Baptist Medical Center in Winston-Salem, over 1-2 months.
+- The study involves two visits at Atrium Health Wake Forest Baptist Medical Center in Winston-Salem, over 1-2 months.

-- Visit 1 includes questionnaires, collection of biological samples (breath, nasal swabs, urine, saliva, blood draw), heart rate measures, and cognitive tasks.
-This visit will take up to 3 hours.
+- Visit 1 includes questionnaires, collection of biological samples (breath, nasal swabs, urine, blood draw), heart rate measures, and cognitive tasks.
+This visit will take approximately 2 hours.